TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. rst-class:: panel panel-default

-Should I Add a Link to the Documentation in TER?
+Should I add a link to the documentation in TER?
 ================================================

 The documentation link should get updated automatically in TER.